chapter-three/creo-server/README.txt

 Creo Project

-Manages projects and user project sandboxes using MySQL, Apache, PHP, and git.
+Manages projects and user project sandboxes using MySQL, Apache, PHP, drush, and git.

 In the future, will support Pantheon projects and have a complete README.